 This is my Guide to the Best Gluten-Free Flour Blend Recipes.
-It includes a blend that works for everyone!
+It includes a gluten-free flour mix that works for everyone!

-Are you interested in finding a super easy all-purpose gluten free flour blend?
+Are you interested in finding a super easy all-purpose gluten free flour blend recipe?
 Many years ago, I searched and searched – but had a hard time finding what worked for me.
-I’ve since developed my own blends and also found several other useful resources to turn to – that provide a whole array of flour blends to work with (Check out the fabulous list below).
+I’ve since developed my own gluten free flour mix and also found several other useful resources to turn to – that provide a whole array of flour blends to work with (Check out the fabulous list below).

 Important thought #1 – What if you are in the middle of baking and you run out of your turn-to-blend AND you search through your cupboard only to find that you don’t have the amount you need to mix up a quick batch?
 That totally stinks, I’ve been here.

 Important thought #2 – What if you are baking for a friend who is intolerant or allergic to one of the flours or binding agents you use?
 You may want to consider un-friending them (just kidding) or making up a separate batch to use.

 Important thought #3 – What if you are just starting your glorious-gluten-free-baking-adventure and you don’t know where to start?
 Let’s mix up a batch of gluten-free flour and have some fun making and developing recipes.
 You’ve got this!

 Important thought #4 – What if you are looking for something particular, like high fiber, or bean-flour-free?
 I like bean flours, but you may not.
 And I only use bean flours in certain recipes that have the right combination of other ingredients that you can’t (or shouldn’t) taste the bean.
 I wouldn’t want to use it on a crisp or my turtle bars – you can still taste the bean!
 Ack!

 This is about you!
 And what your preferences are, and this collection of gluten-free-flour blends is meant to give you everything you need in order to successfully bake what your heart (and palate) desires.

 The quick and useful on gluten containing flours